Dasharo/docs/docs/variants/dell_optiplex/initial-deployment.md

 ## Troubleshooting

-If you do not see the logo after a few seconds, something probably went wrong, or you faced a bug.
+If you do not see the logo after a few seconds, something probably went wrong, or you encountered a bug.
 If the LED on the power button shines white, that means the platform booted correctly.

 ![](../../images/white_led.jpg)